yeissonzamora/DS4A-final-project-team-64/README.md

 # DS4A-final-project-team-64
-This repository contain the sources file os the project developed by the team 64in the course DS4A.
+This repository contain the sources file of the project developed by the team 64in the course DS4A.

-Aplication Folder:
+**Aplication Folder:**

 In this folder are all the source files necessary to deploy the application in a local environment.
 The application runs with the flask python library. then the files that the folder contains.